OUR APPROACH

 A large placebo-controlled randomized clinical trial proved with level 1 certainty* that lowering IL-1β prevents diseases such as gout, arthritis, cardiovascular disease, and cancer in humans (Ridker et al, 2017).
 However, blocking IL-1β renders all six NLRs ineffective, thereby increasing the risk of infection.
 Therefore, blocking NLRP3 specifically is a better approach.

-High-performing centenarians (HPC) live in good physical and mental health until the age of one hundred.
-What is remarkable is that HPCs are not affected by an unhealthy and sedentary lifestyle.
-Therefore their exceptional healthspan must be explained by one or more genetic advantages.
+Healthy centenarians (HC) live—by definition—in good physical and mental health until the age of one hundred.
+What is remarkable is that HC are not affected by an unhealthy and sedentary lifestyle.
+Therefore, their exceptional healthspan must be explained by one or more genetic advantages.

 Of great interest is that HPC’s produce 80% less NLRP3 than ordinary people do and thus, have minimal secretion of IL-1β.
 It is as if they have won the genetic lottery.